 Before flying abroad, especially when travelling to the Far East and Asia, check which vaccinations you’ll need to have to protect you against any diseases you might not have come across before.
-The following travel vaccinations are usually available for free on the NHS to prevent any serious illnesses you might encounter on your travels:

 - Diphtheria, Polio and Tetanus (combined booster)

 - Hepatitis A – including when combined with Typhoid or Hepatitis B.

 Specialist travel clinics will also other these vaccinations as well as others including Yellow Fever, Rabies and Typhoid.

 The air in an aircraft cabin is far drier than when on the ground so your face and body is likely to become dehydrated quicker.
 If you can face the flight without makeup it will do your skin the world of good.
 Alternatively if you can't go bare faced swap your foundation for a tinted moisturiser, BB or CC cream or consider a hydrating facial spritz that can be sprayed over makeup for a boost of moisture.